About Half Of Millennial Women Don’t Identify As Feminists. Here’s Why.

 “

-As a woman of color, I deal with racism way more than any gender discrimination issues.
+As a woman of colour, I deal with racism way more than any gender discrimination issues.

 Malina, 34, Democrat